floudet/terraform-ansible-shadowsocks/README.md

 # Automated deployment of a Shadowsocks server on AWS

-From 0 to fully fonctional Shadowsocks server in minutes, using [Terraform](https://www.terraform.io) and [Ansible](https://www.ansible.com).
+From 0 to fully functional Shadowsocks server in minutes, using [Terraform](https://www.terraform.io) and [Ansible](https://www.ansible.com).

 ### Server details:
 - **t2.micro** instance (Free Tier eligible).